 Cleanings for Children

 In our office, we want every visit for your child to be a “Happy Visit”.
 We want their experience at the dentist to be fun and comfortable.
 A common misconception about baby teeth is that if they develop tooth decay there is no need to worry because they will be replaced with a permanent adult tooth.
 Parents need to know that proper dental health starts early.
 Early decay in baby teeth can cause problems with the developing adult teeth as well.
 Help your child brush and floss their teeth everyday!
 Dental exams are basically the same for kids and teenagers.
 Once your child is old enough, your dental hygienist will show your child how to brush and how to floss properly as part of the exam.
 This is a great way to reinforce that dental care and oral hygiene are an integral part of your child’s life.
-Dr. Sockwell will also do a periodic exam for your child and treatment plan any restorative care they may need.
+Dr. Zeng will also do a periodic exam for your child and treatment plan any restorative care they may need.

 The Importance of Dental Exams

 Regular dental exams are just like regular medical exams and physicals – both are preventive measures to help you stay healthy in the long run.
 Your oral health and overall health are intertwined: Gum disease has been linked to diabetes, pregnancy has been linked to tooth loss and stress may cause TMJ, dry mouth syndrome and other dental problems.
 The best way to protect yourself against dental health disasters is to stay on top of your dental exams.
-Dr. Sockwell will perform a periodic exam each time you have your teeth cleaned.
-If there are dental cavities present, Dr. Sockwell will discuss treatment options with you.
+Dr. Zeng will perform a periodic exam each time you have your teeth cleaned.
+If there are dental cavities present, Dr. Zeng will discuss treatment options with you.

 X-rays on a regular basis so that your dental condition can be monitored.
 The frequency of x-rays taken depends on your medical and dental history as well as your current condition.
 In general, we take bitewings once a year, a panoramic x-ray every 3 to 5 years and periapicals only as needed.